jugnugs/calculator/README.md

 [View the live application](https://jugnugs.github.io/calculator/)

-A simple web application that can perform strings of simple arithmetic.
+A simple website that can perform strings of simple arithmetic.
 Supports decimal input.

 ## to-do